norswap/norswap.github.io/_factory/posts/2022-10-02-0-bedrock-vs-nitro.md

 Bedrock on the other hands posts its batches separately from the state roots.
 The key advantage is again reduced cost to posting batches (no need to interact with a contract or store data).
 This lets us post batches more often, and state roots less often.

-Another consequence is that with Nitro, should an RBlock be challenged, the transactions it contains will not be replayed on the new chain.
+Another consequence is that with Nitro, should an RBlock be challenged, the transactions it contains will not be replayed on the new chain (new correct state roots).

-In Bedrock, we're currently debating what to do in the case where a state root gets challenged: replay old transactions, or full rollback?
+In Bedrock, we're currently debating what to do in the case where a state root gets successfully challenged: replay old transactions on top of the new state roots, or full rollback?
 (The current implementation implies a full rollback, but it’s likely to be changed before fault proofs are rolled out.)

 # (L) Misc